How can therapy help me?

 Why do I need to complete forms before my first visit?

-Filling out the online forms prior to your first counseling visit enables the therapist to become familiar with your circumstances, prepare for your initial appointment, and help us make the most appropriate goals and plan for therapy together.
+Filling out the online forms before your first counseling visit enables the therapist to become familiar with your circumstances, prepare for your initial appointment, develop appropriate goals, and plan for therapy together.
 Having the paperwork completed allows us to make the most of our time together in that initial appointment.

 Is therapy confidential?